Ranger Corps (Ukraine): History

 The Ukrainian Ranger Corps was reportedly formed in April 2024.
 It's been reported that the corps is recruiting volunteers to join from May to June.

 Units of the corps are reported to be trained to NATO standards.
 As of 5 June 2024, only the 6th Special Purpose Regiment has a Military Unit Number.

 The Corps has taken part in the 2024 Kharkiv offensive as well as the 2024 Kursk offensive.

 On 25 November 2024, the 4th Ranger Regiment ambushed a Russian IFV and killed all six personnel in it.

 Equipment

 The Corps operates modified BMP-1s with Sich remote weapon station equipped with a stabilizer and thermal imaging sensors, a 30mm cannon, an automatic grenade launcher and a machine gun.
-It also operates Polaris RZRs and Humvees alongside conventional off-road vehicles and Kozak-5 armored vehicles.
+It also operates Humvees alongside conventional off-road vehicles and Kozak-5 armored vehicles.
 It also utilizes FPV drones including DJI Mavic and DJI Matrice.

+In 2025, the Rangers acquired Flyer 72-LDs.